History of Spain–United Kingdom relations: Twentieth century

-After the Spanish disaster of 1898 in the Spanish–American War, the relations deteriorated: the British press included Spain within the group of decaying nations the Lord Salisbury hinted in a May 1898 speech.
-Conversely, the Spanish press took any chance to criticise the British atrocities committed during the Second Boer War, and to rejoice at any British setback in the conflict.
+During the turn of the 19th century, Anglo-Spanish relations were at a low point.
+The British press included Spain within the group of decaying nations after the Spanish–American War, something which the Prime Minister hinted at in a May 1898 speech.
+Conversely, the Spanish press expressed support for the Boers in their struggle against the British during the Second Boer War, reflecting the sentiment of much of Europe at the time.

 Spain remained neutral in the First World War.
 It was unprepared to fight and was torn between factions favouring France and those favouring Germany.

 Spanish Civil War

 During the Spanish Civil War, 1936–1939, the Conservative government in London was neutral, and took the lead in an arms embargo against both the Republican government and Franco's Nationalists.
 However Germany, Italy and the USSR defied the embargo and British Communists organized volunteers for the International Brigades that fought on the Republican side.
 Many Conservative leaders believed the Republican government in Madrid was the puppet of extreme left Socialists and Communists.
 Accordingly, the British Cabinet adopted a policy of benevolent neutrality towards the military insurgents, with the covert aim of avoiding any direct or indirect help to the Popular Front Government.
-Franco had substantial support from Berlin and Italy and after 1940 was pressured to join the war.
-His terms were too high for Hitler to accept; meanwhile Britain made a strong, successful effort to keep Spain neutral.
-The Labour Party opposed Franco and after it came to power in 1945 relations were frosty.
-After Franco died in 1975 and the democratisation movement gained power, relations grew friendly, and trade and tourism grew rapidly.
+Franco had substantial support from Germany and Italy and after 1940 was pressured to join World War II.
+His terms were too high for Hitler to accept; meanwhile the United Kingdom made a strong, successful effort to keep Spain neutral.
+Following Franco's triumph in the Spanish Civil War, the British government decided to recognize Franco's government as the legitimate government of Spain, and this recognition was granted in February 1939.

-Many historians argue that the British policy of non-intervention was a product of the Establishment's anti-Communism.
-Scott Ramsay (2019) instead argues that Britain demonstrated a “benevolent neutrality”.
+Many historians argue that the British policy of non-intervention in the Spanish Civil War was a product of the Establishment's anti-Communism.
+Scott Ramsay (2019) instead argues that the United Kingdom demonstrated a “benevolent neutrality”.
 It was simply hedging its bets, avoiding favouring one side or the other.
-The goal was that in a future European war Britain would enjoy the ‘benevolent neutrality’ of whichever side won in Spain.
+The goal was that in a future European war the United Kingdom would enjoy the ‘benevolent neutrality’ of whichever side won in Spain.

+Second World War

+During World War II, Spanish nationals were among the prisoners of German forced labour camps in the occupied Channel Islands.